thanita47/text2sql-qlora-finetuning/README.md

 Fine-tuning `Qwen2.5-Coder-1.5B-Instruct` with QLoRA (via [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory)) to translate natural language questions into SQL queries.

-This started as a fairly standard fine-tuning exercise, but the more interesting part ended up being a debugging process: the first version looked fine on similarity metrics but was actually failing badly on exact match.
-Digging into why led to a fix that raised accuracy quite a bit.
-Details below.
+The first version I trained scored well on similarity metrics but poorly on exact match.
+This README covers what I found when I looked into why, and what I changed as a result.

 ## Setup